mcguffin/acf-quickedit-fields/README.md

 Requires at least PHP 5.3.

 See the [wiki](https://github.com/mcguffin/acf-quick-edit-fields/wiki) for a quick start and a list of [supported ACF Fields](https://github.com/mcguffin/acf-quick-edit-fields/wiki/Supported-ACF-Fields).

+A note on sortable Columns: Sorting works over a meta query.
+As a result, items with an unset ACF-Value will disappear from the list.
+To suppress sortabliity for a specific field use `acf_quick_edit_sortable_column_{$field_name}` filter.

 Getting started
 ---------------